 c) The finding of the code having been violated was not substantiated by the evidence and/or

-d) The student’s rights were violated (specify those rights believed to have been violated).
+d) The student’s rights were violated.
+Those rights believed to have been violatedmust be specified.

-16.3 Emergency Provisions
+8.3 Emergency Provisions

 Normally a properly filed notice of appeal suspends the imposition of sanctions until the appeal is decided; however, some emergency provisions may be sustained throughout the appeal to protect persons and/or property.
 Such provisions will be explained in the original letter to the student outlining the decision, along with the rationale for maintaining those emergency provisions throughout the appeal.